razvysme/ESP32PedalSensor/README.md

 https://github.com/PaulStoffregen/Time - Time library

-I am using an Android app called "Serial Bluetooth Terminal" to test the functionality.
-There are a few commands that can be sent over BT from the terminal to the sensor.
-ALL commands start with a single letter:
+There are a few commands that can be sent over serial from the terminal to the sensor.
+A list of commands can be found below:

 name - change the name of the BT Sensor